korbinian90/ASPIRE/README.md

 # Configuration
-Set the data location and parameters in aspire_custom.m Uncombined magnitude and phase as NII file is required.
+Set the data location and parameters in aspire_custom.m Uncombined magnitude and phase as NIFTI file is required.
+The dimensions have to be [x, y, z, echo, channel].

 # Run ASPIRE
 Start aspire_custom.m